 Although you must have heard heart disease, diabetes or cancer to be the bigwigs in the disease world, there is yet another condition which is not taken seriously.

-We are talking about iron deficiency anaemia.
+We are talking about iron deficiency anemia.
 Studies peg the prevalence of anemia at 42% in women and almost 45% in older adults over 60 years of age .

-Well, the point is a study showed that spirulina benefits older adults to treat anaemia and related immune-related problems.
+Well, the point is a study showed that spirulina benefits older adults to treat anemia and related immune-related problems.
 However, these are the findings from preliminary studies .

 8. Improves workout capacity and muscle endurance